 - Mutual respect and tolerance for those from different faiths and beliefs

-- Respect is one of One to One Support Services values of the college and as such guides both staff and learner behaviour.
+- Respect is one of One to One Support Services values and as such guides both staff and learner behaviour.

 - Respect is well embedded within the learners and staff code of conduct and we actively promote an environment of mutual respect that is free from any form of harassment and discrimination.